Steve’s Legislation

 Transportation Options

 A transportation economist by education, Steve has been deeply involved in local, regional and state transportation policy for decades, and is recognized as one of the State’s leading transportation policy experts.
-As a member of the House Transportation Committee, Steve is working to secure funding for a balanced, multi-modal transportation system and for the electrification of the vehicle fleet to combat climate change.
+As a member of the House Transportation Committee, Steve worked to secure funding for a balanced, multi-modal transportation system and for the electrification of the vehicle fleet to combat climate change.
+Due in large part to Steve’s advocacy, the legislature indexed the gas tax to inflation in 2023.
+With Steve’s support, we provided a permanent, sustainable funding source for transit in the Twin Cities region in the same bill.

 Orange Line groundbreaking, 2019